Select your local site for products and services by region

 Source: Natixis Investment Managers Solutions

-Investors using Direct Indexing strategies are accustomed to the tax efficiency of separately managed accounts (SMAs) where they own individual stocks and with different tax lots.
-These tax lots – a record of the security and number of shares purchased on a specific date – allow portfolio managers to opportunistically identify specific shares to tax loss harvest throughout the year and bank losses to be used against future gains.
+Investors using direct indexing strategies are accustomed to the tax efficiency of separately managed accounts (SMAs), where they own individual stocks and with different tax lots.
+These tax lots – a record of the security and number of shares purchased on a specific date – allow portfolio managers to systematically tax loss harvest throughout the year to offset current and future portfolio gains.

-The cash raised from selling the “losers” is used to create new basis in a different position.
-As equity markets typically go up, this has the effect of creating a portfolio of long-term winners with embedded unrealized gains.
+The cash raised from taking tax losses is used to create a new basis in a different position.
+As equity markets rise over time, this has the effect of creating a portfolio of long-term winners with embedded unrealized gains.
 These long-term winners are ripe for being donated.
-And if the client can add cash back into the account to replenish the donated security, they can keep the direct indexing tax loss harvesting engine running longer.
+And if the client can add cash back into the account to replenish the donated security, he or she can keep the direct indexing tax loss harvesting engine running longer.

 Caveat: For itemizers only

 The Tax Cuts and Jobs Act of 2017 limited the number of taxpayers benefiting from the ability to donate appreciated shares by raising the standard deduction.
 The Tax Foundation estimates that raising the standard deduction removed 46 million itemizers.
 To be able to deduct a charitable contribution on Schedule A, you need to be itemizing deductions.
-In 2024, that means total itemized deductions must exceed the standard deduction of $29,200 for married couples filing jointly.
-However, if a taxpayer can’t meet that threshold in a particular year, they can cluster donations in one tax year to meet it.
-For example, instead of donating $5,000 per year and not exceeding the standard deduction threshold, they can donate $15,000 in year one and nothing in years two and three.
+In 2025, that means total itemized deductions must exceed the standard deduction of $30,000 for married couples filing jointly.
+However, if a taxpayer can’t meet that threshold in a particular year, he or she can bunch donations in one tax year to meet it.
+For example, instead of donating $5,000 per year and not exceeding the standard deduction threshold, the taxpayer can donate $15,000 in year one and nothing in years two and three.
+A donor-advised fund can be helpful in executing a bunching strategy.

-Another detail to consider is that long-term capital gain property deductions, like marketable securities, are limited to 30% of Adjusted Gross Income.
-So, if a taxpayer’s AGI is $400,000 they can only deduct $120,000 in charitable contributions of property.
+Another detail to consider is that long-term capital gains property deductions, like marketable securities, are limited to 30% of adjusted gross income (AGI).
+So, if a taxpayer’s AGI is $400,000 he or she can only deduct $120,000 in charitable contributions of property.
 However, if charitable contributions exceed the 30% limit for the year, the excess contributions can be carried forward and deducted over the next five years.

 Natixis Investment Managers | Solutions